Part mystic, part woman of the earth,

 The Aldrich Musem of Contemporary Art, Ridgefield CT

-Spertus Museum, Chicaco, IL
+Spertus Museum, Chicago, IL

 Yeshiva University Museum, NYC